 He recommends transitioning the cows to pasture slowly to help the cows’ rumen microbes transition to the new feed stock.

 Straub said at MSU, the first day out on grass is two hours long.
 The second day is four hours, and so on until the sixth day when they are grazing half days.
 The cows are retrieved from the pasture after each of these time periods end.
 On day 10, set the Grazeway selection box for 12 hour access, but do not go get the cows.
-On day 14, the Grazeway are functioning 24 hours a day (fully grazing).
+On day 14, the Grazeway is functioning 24 hours a day (fully grazing).
 While this schedule can be somewhat flexible, recommendations are to take no less than 10 days to fully transition to grass.

 Straub recommends introducing pasture to cows after cows have been fed.
 This will reduce the amount of grass that is initially ingested and reduce instances of bloat.
 Cows should feed two hours before the transition grazing events in order to give them plenty of time to fill up.
 As the transition continues, there will be a reduction in a partial TMR (pTMR) feed intake.
 You can reduce the amount offered to control weigh backs, but don’t short the cows on feed offered.
 They will reduce it on their own time.